Stanislaus River North Fork near Arnold

 Shuttle: 18.5 miles (1 hour) one-way

-Maps: USFS Stanislaus NF, AAA Lake Tahoe Region, Topo, Topo2
+Maps: USFS Stanislaus NF, AAA Lake Tahoe Region, Topo

-Season: spring and early summer, from runoff and dam release
+Season: early summer and fall, from runoff and dam release

-This run used to be a total classic, though it is less so now, after the New Year's 1997 flood washed out Sourgrass bridge and class V- rapid, and several fun class IV rapids below.
+This run is a total classic, though it used to be more classic, before the New Year's 1997 flood washed out Sourgrass bridge and class V- rapid, and several fun rapids below.
 In their place is a long class V+ that still seems too dangerous to run.
+The remainder of rapids remain relatively unchanged.

 Upstream is the 11.3 mile Hell's Kitchen run described in the Holbek/Stanley book, class V+ with 2 to 5 portages, starting near the confluence of Highland Creek.
 This section contains many waterfalls in a granite gorge.
 Water on this stretch is limited by Utica and Union Reservoirs, with Spicer Meadow Reservoir providing most of the flow.